 You can also check the valve at the water meter.
 It could be that a utility worker partially closed the valve, in which case you’ll have to arrange for the city to open it back up again.
 Also, check the main shut-off valve while you’re at it.
 The main shut-off valve, which opens and closes the water supply into your home, is typically located inside near the water heater or outside near the water meter.
 It’s possible someone adjusted it during a repair.
 Make sure it’s open all the way.

 Bottom line: Causes of low water pressure range from minor issues to major problems.
-Fortunately, we’re equipped to fix your plumbing and get your water flowing again.
-To schedule an appointment, call Mark Johnson Plumbing at (318) 257-6167.
+Fortunately, at Mark Johnson Plumbing, we’re equipped to fix your plumbing and get your water flowing again.